-Objective 3.5: To support successful employment and community inclusion of individuals with dual sensory impairments (Deaf/Blind), DVR will strengthen its services to this population through the following strategies: a.
+Objective 3.5: To support successful employment and community inclusion of individuals with dual sensory impairments (Deaf/Blind), DVR will strengthen its services to this population through the following:

+Strategies: a.
 Through its Division for the Deaf, Hard of Hearing, and Late Deafened, DVR will work in partnership with DBVI and other community organizations to explore opportunities to build capacity of Support Service Providers across the state.

 Objective 3.6: Maine DVR will develop new strategies to increase the employment of people with mental health disabilities:

 Strategies: a.
-DVR will partner with the Department of Health and Human Services’ Office of Substance Abuse and Mental Health Services and MaineCare Services to explore opportunities for collaboration to strengthen and expand employment services to individuals with mental health disabilities b.
+DVR will partner with the Department of Health and Human Services’ Office of Behavioral Health and MaineCare Services to explore opportunities for collaboration to strengthen and expand employment services to individuals with mental health disabilities including through staff training. b.
 DVR will work with the Department of Corrections through its quarterly joint meetings to identify effective practices in referring and supporting individuals for whom mental health is a barrier to employment. c.
 DVR will partner with Clubhouses (that are certified or pursuing certification) to provide employment services that meet Clubhouse International standards. d.
 DVR will maintain a liaison to the local Clubhouse in each office and work with them on joint training and outreach needs. e.
 DVR will provide staff training at least annually on best practices in vocational rehabilitation for individuals with mental health disabilities.

 Objective 3.7: Maine DVR will continue implementation of a Memorandum of Understanding with the public Workers’ Compensation system in order to better serve injured Maine workers who eligible for Vocational Rehabilitation services.

 Strategies: a.
 DVR will maintain a roster of Board-approved Vocational Rehabilitation Counselors. b.
 In conjunction with the Board, DVR will ensure at least annual training for all Board-approved VRCs. c.
 DVR will meet at least annually with the Workers’ Compensation Board to assess the success of the MOU initiative.

 Objective 3.8: Maine DVR will work with state agencies, treatment providers, and other partners to promote and support employment for individuals impacted by substance use.

 Strategies: a.
 DVR will provide training to staff, at least annually, on best practices in supporting the employment of individuals impacted by substance use. b.
 DVR will participate in grant advisory and other work groups as requested. c.
 DVR will participate with WIOA and other partners in targeted efforts to promote employment of individuals impacted by substance use. d.
-DVR will explore effective strategies – like Progressive Employment – for use with this population.
+DVR will explore effective strategies – like Progressive Employment – for use with this population. e.
+DVR will gather and analyze data during PY2022 on the extent of the impact of substance use as a barrier to employment for DVR clients.

-Objective 3.9: Maine DVR will provide equitable vocational rehabilitation services to potentially eligible students and eligible youth and adults who identify as LGBTQ+.
+Objective 3.9: Applying a Diversity, Equity and Inclusion lens, Maine DVR will provide equitable vocational rehabilitation services to potentially eligible students and eligible youth and adults who identify as LGBTQ+.

 Strategies: a.
-DVR will convene a work group to review best practices in serving this population and make recommendations for policy and practice changes. b.
-DVR will provide training to staff and review policies at least annually.
+DVR will continue its work group to review best practices in serving this population and make recommendations for policy and practice changes. b.
+DVR will develop and provide staff training o increase capacity to serve meet the employment needs of this population. c.
+DVR will review policies, forms, and other materials at least annually to ensure inclusive practices. . d.
+DVR will develop or adopt resources to meet employer needs – particularly around best practices in inclusion of transgender, non-binary and other gender minority individuals.

 Objective 3.10 Maine DVR will work with Maine’s TANF/ASPIRE programs and contracted providers to increase collaboration – leading to improved employment outcomes for individuals with disabilities.